 3. Prepare Your Home For Sale

 Selling your home with pets?
-Selling home with pets presents additional challenge.
+Selling a home with pets presents an additional challenge.
 But it is easily overcome.
-One big buyer turn off is pet or pet urine odors.
-Front and back yard has to be free of any pet leaving.
+One big buyer turn-off is pet or pet urine odors.
+Front and backyard have to be free of any pet leaving.
 Read: Selling Your Home With Pets.

 It is the Real Estates Agents responsibility to market your home.
 The home should have full exposure.
 Home Sellers Guide Ultimate Tips Find Right Buyer.
 Marketing is essential in finding the ultimate buyer.